tokay-lang/tokay/README.md

 The Tokay programming language is named after the [Tokay gecko (Gekko gecko)](https://en.wikipedia.org/wiki/Tokay_gecko) from Asia, shouting out "token" in the night.

 The Tokay logo and icon was thankfully designed by [Timmytiefkuehl](https://github.com/timmytiefkuehl).

+Check out the [tokay-artwork](https://github.com/tokay-lang/tokay-artwork) repository for different versions of the logo as well.

 ## License